Whose Line Is It Anyway? (American TV series): Format

 The show consists of a panel of four performers who create characters, scenes, and songs on the spot, in the style of short-form improvisation games.
 Topics for the games are based on either audience suggestions or predetermined prompts from the host, who would set up a game and situation that the performers would improvise.
-The original host Drew Carey awarded arbitrary point values after each game, often citing a humorous reason for his decision.
+The original host, Drew Carey, awarded arbitrary point values after each game, often citing a humorous reason for his decision.
 The points were purely decorative and served no practical purpose.
-He would reiterate this at the beginning of, and multiple times throughout, each episode by describing Whose Line as "the show where everything's made up and the points don't matter".
-The style of the games were varied (see Games, below).
+He would reiterate his point at the beginning of, and multiple times throughout, each episode by describing Whose Line as "the show where everything's made up and the points don't matter".
+The style of the games was varied (see Games, below).
 Some featured all four performers, while others featured fewer.
 Between games, the performers sat in four chairs facing the audience.
 The performers who were not involved in a game remained in their seats.
 Additionally, the show was marked by humorous banter among the performers and host.

 At the conclusion of each episode, a winner or several winners were chosen arbitrarily by Carey.
-The "prize" was either to play a game with the host, or to sit out while the other performers did so.
+The "prize" was either to play a game with the host or to sit out while the other performers did so.
 After this game during the first season of the series, credits simply rolled under the show's theme.
 In the second season, the reading of the credits was performed by one or more cast members in a comedic fashion, based on a theme announced by Carey that often derived from a successful joke earlier in the show.

 The show's "short-form" approach to improv received criticism from some improv actors.
 Performer Colin Mochrie has stated the show was never intended to be the "be-all and end-all" of improv; instead, the program was meant to introduce improv to the masses.

 Performers/players

 Each episode of Whose Line Is It Anyway? features four performers.
 Ryan Stiles and Colin Mochrie, both of whom had been major performers on the original UK series, have been permanent performers on the US series since its inception.
 Due to illness, Stiles missed two episodes of season 10 and one episode of season 19, meaning Mochrie is the only person to appear in every episode of the US show.
-Wayne Brady, who had first appeared in the last season of the UK series, appeared in several episodes of the first US season, before joining Stiles and Mochrie as a permanent performer in every episode from season 2 onwards (a brief exception being season 8, where he appeared in 17 of the 21 episodes).
-During his tenure as host, Drew Carey also took part, though only in one game, after one of the performers was declared the "winner" and allowed to take his place at his desk in the studio; current host Aisha Tyler does not take part in games, but occasionally joins in for quick scenes on different games (mostly Scenes from a Hat).
+Wayne Brady, who had first appeared in the last season of the UK series, appeared in several episodes of the first US season before joining Stiles and Mochrie as a permanent performer in every episode from season 2 onwards (a brief exception being season 8, where he appeared in 17 of the 21 episodes).
+During his tenure as host, Drew Carey also took part, though only in one game, after one of the performers was declared the "winner" and allowed to take his place at his desk in the studio; current host Aisha Tyler does not participate in games but occasionally joins in for quick scenes on different games (mostly Scenes from a Hat).